The Lower Mainland Real Estate Market Reports, Forecasts and Trends

 movie Current:550pxheightTOKENS:Vancouver Market Reports

-Currently, the Condo Market is turning from a Hot to a Cooler Market, with 57% of the Greater Vancouver (Lower Mainland) still increasing.
-At the same time, just 50% of the Townhouse Markets are increasing (17 out of 28 Markets).
-The "I-Will-Wait" Attitude now outweighs the buyer's emotions of the "Fear-Of-Missing-Out" that we saw in early spring.
-We are forecasting a Buyers Market in the lower end Condo/Townhouse Markets for the following months.
+Currently, the Condo Market continues to present a Cool Market with 90% of the Greater Vancouver (Lower Mainland) now decreasing.
+At the same time, 86% of the Townhouse Markets are decreasing.
+(24 out of 28 Markets).
+Both Markets indicate a Buyer's "Watching and Waiting" behavior which was evident in the previous quarter.
+We are still forecasting a Buyer’s Market in all Condo/Townhouse Markets for the foreseeable future.
 We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
-Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.
+Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighborhood.

-Current: Fraser Valley and the Chilliwack areas over all are in a Sellers Market averaging a 13.7 %SOLD rate.
+Current: Fraser Valley and the Chilliwack areas over all are in a Stable Market averaging a 9.7 %SOLD rate.
 See each city link for the full details

 by Vancouver Market Reports.